Search results for

 The return of Samsung’s Exynos chipset in the Galaxy S24 series once again leaves us with a high-end flagship series sporting a key hardware difference depending on where you reside.
 To recap, all Galaxy S24 Ultra owners and S24 and S24 Plus customers in the US, Canada, China, Taiwan, and Hong Kong all receive the Snapdragon 8 Gen 3 for Galaxy chipset.
 Customers who buy the Galaxy S24 or S24 Plus in Europe, the UK, India, and other regions receive the Exynos 2400 for Galaxy.

-We’ve already covered the low-level Snapdragon 8 Gen 3 and Exynos 2400 specifications; today, we’re diving into our test results to explore what differences, if any, there are to be found when using these phones.
+We’ve already covered the low-level Snapdragon 8 Gen 3 and Exynos 2400 specifications, and both models support the same Galaxy AI features.
+Today, we’re diving into our test results to explore what performance differences, if any, exist between these versions of the same phone.
 To make the test completely fair, we’ve grabbed both Exynos and Snapdragon versions of the regular Galaxy S24, ensuring consistent battery capacity, display specs, and other hardware for our side-by-side comparison.

 Snapdragon has the best performance

-Look across your suite of benchmarks, and the Snapdragon 8 Gen 3 model comes out ahead of the Exynos Galaxy S24 in every test.
+Look across our suite of benchmarks, and the Snapdragon 8 Gen 3 model comes out ahead of the Exynos Galaxy S24 in every test.
 The margins aren’t huge; there’s just 7% between the two in Geekbench 6 and 5% in PCMark.
 Due to the phones ‘ similar CPU and memory capabilities, you’re unlikely to notice any performance difference for daily and heavy-duty workloads.
-Perhaps the most interesting result is that the Exynos’ ten-core setup is bested by Snapdragon’s bulkier eight-core CPU design.
+Perhaps the most interesting result is that the Exynos’ ten-core setup is bested by Snapdragon’s bulkier eight-core CPU design, which relies less on little power-efficient cores.

-However, the suite of 3DMark graphics tests show bigger wins for the Snapdragon 8 Gen 3, which outscores the Exynos 2400 by 25% in Wild Life and 18% in the more demanding Wild Life Extreme.
+However, the suite of 3DMark graphics tests shows bigger wins for the Snapdragon 8 Gen 3, which outscores the Exynos 2400 by 25% in Wild Life and 18% in the more demanding Wild Life Extreme.
 The exception is Solar Bay, which uses ray tracing.
 The two models score virtually identically here, suggesting a ray tracing bottleneck in the Adreno architecture.
-Samsung’s use of AMD’s RDNA 3 Xclipse architecture pays off here.
+Samsung’s use of AMD’s RDNA 3 Xclipse architecture pays off.

 Snapdragon is the stronger gaming chip, but Exynos wins at ray tracing under stress.